sauce-archives/help/docs/tools/appium/setup.md

     }

-    /* IMPORTANT! driver.quit() is not called anymore, as the Watcher is not taking care of this.
+    /* IMPORTANT! driver.quit() is not called anymore, as the Watcher is now taking care of this.
 You can get rid of the tearDown method. */

     @Test